coreboot/coreboot/Documentation/getting_started/writing_documentation.md

 ### Optional

-Install [shpinx-autobuild] for rebuilding markdown/rst sources on the fly!
+Install [sphinx-autobuild] for rebuilding markdown/rst sources on the fly!

 ## Basic and simple rules